-- (a) A description of the processes in which radioactive waste is generated at the facility; - (b) A description of the radioactive waste streams and the efforts to be made to avoid and minimize them; - (c) The limits and conditions necessary for the waste to be managed safely; - (d) A comprehensive list of waste categories and anticipated arisings and inventories, including historic waste and legacy waste; - (e) Definition of the waste management principles and objectives specific to the facility; - (f) Identification of waste management options and associated steps, as well as interdependences between waste management steps; - (g) Identification of funding to implement the waste management programme throughout the lifetime of the facility, including its decommissioning, and the possible long term storage of radioactive waste; - (h) Justification of the selection of appropriate management options on the basis of elements (a) to (g), above, and international good practices; - (i) Demonstration that the facility specific waste management programme is compatible with national policy and strategy; - (j) Demonstration, if necessary, of how the safety case is affected by the waste management programme, e.g. how a decision to store waste for longer periods than the building was originally designed for would impact the safety case.
+- (a) A description of the processes in which radioactive waste is generated at the facility; - (b) A description of the radioactive waste streams and the efforts to be made to avoid and minimize them; - (c) The limits and conditions necessary for the waste to be managed safely; - (d) A comprehensive list of the waste categories and anticipated waste arisings and inventories for the facility; - (e) Definition of the waste management principles and objectives specific to the facility; - (f) Identification of waste management options and associated steps, as well as identification of interdependences between waste management steps; - (g) Identification of funding to implement the waste management programme throughout the lifetime of the facility, including its decommissioning, and the possible long term storage of radioactive waste; - (h) Justification of the selection of appropriate management options on the basis of elements (a) to (g), above, and international good practices; - Demonstration that the facility specific waste management programme is compatible with national policy and strategy for radioactive waste management; - (j) Demonstration, if necessary, of how the safety case is affected by the waste management programme, e.g. how a decision to store waste for longer periods than the building was originally designed for would impact the safety case.